Architectural structures, tape towers, haystacks, a drinks company, posters, books, a pantry, trade-shows, pots with

 Compost involves a new partnership with Art360 Foundation, enabling a process of live archiving and an online event.

 The subtitle Kathrin Böhm: Turning the Heap has been donated by artist Rosalie Schweiker.

-Compost opened with a live online event on Tuesday 15 June, 4.30-6pm GMT, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
+Compost opened with a live online event on Tuesday 15 June, 4.30-6pm, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
 Click here for more information and to watch a recording.

 Kathrin Böhm is a London-based artist working internationally whose practice focuses on the collective re-production of public space; economy as public realm; and the everyday as a starting point for culture.

 In 2020 Böhm stopped starting new projects and is currently composting what she has produced as an artist so far, in order to make fertiliser for evolving long-term infrastructures Company Drinks; The Centre for Plausible Economies; and the Rural School of Economics, which include partnerships with the Scottish Sculpture Workshop; the Van Abbemuseum, Eindhoven, Netherlands; and ruangrupa’s ruruHaus in Kassel, Germany.